Tarot (band)

 Tarot is a Finnish heavy metal band.
-They are most famous for the song "Wings of Darkness" from the 1986 album Spell of Iron.
-While having enjoyed a broad underground popularity in Finland, the band has never been notable elsewhere until gaining new success in recent years, with their singer and bassist Marko Hietala in the largely successful Nightwish for nearly two decades.
+They are most famous for being one of the earliest metal bands in Finland, and for the song "Wings of Darkness" from the 1986 album Spell of Iron.
+While having enjoyed a broad underground popularity in Finland, the band did not become notable elsewhere until gaining new success in recent years, when singer and bassist Marko Hietala was in the largely successful Nightwish for nearly two decades.
 With a more global audience, the band re-recorded Spell of Iron for its 25th anniversary.

 History

 Tarot was originally formed by the Hietala brothers in the early 1980s.
 Back then the band was called "Purgatory".
 As Purgatory reached the point when they got the record deal, they changed their name to "Tarot" at the insistence of the label Flamingo Records.
 The line-up settled into the form of Marko Hietala (bass/vocals), Zachary Hietala (guitars), Mako H (guitars) and Pecu Cinnari (drums).

 The "Wings of Darkness" single saw the daylight in April 1986 and in December that same year Tarot released their first full-length album Spell of Iron.
 In April 1988, following the release of a single "Rose on the Grave", their second album Follow Me into Madness was released.

 After the second album, there was a hiatus in the band.
 During this "vacation" the line-up changed a little bit and a keyboardist was added to the band as Janne Tolsa joined Tarot and replaced the second guitarist Mako H. After long preparation, the third album To Live Forever came out in February 1993.
 Tarot received good publicity in Japan, making their first live album To Live Again to be released as a Japanese special edition in November 1994.
 The live album was recorded at Tavastia Club, Helsinki in August 1994.
 Some of the songs from the live album were released the following year on a limited edition bonus CD with the next studio album, Stigmata.
 To Live Forever was remixed and re-released in 2006 together with all the previous albums.

 Much anticipated For the Glory of Nothing came out in 1998.
 Shining Black, a Tarot compilation album, came out in Japan in December 1998.
 While Tarot was inactive, Marko also played in the bands Conquest and Sinergy.
 Together with other members of Conquest, Marko played cover songs under the name Metal Gods.
 Marko became a member of Nightwish in 2001.
 Tolsa played the keyboards for Virtuocity's Secret Visions album as Marko sang a few songs on it.
 In summer 2002 Tarot played a special '80s gig in Kuopio, playing material only from the first two albums.